Sexual & Reproductive Health

 Anyone who is sexually active should consider getting tested for sexually transmitted infections (STIs) to protect your health.

-Self-requested testing is a fast and easy way to test for some of the most commonly sexually transmitted infections.
+Self-requested testing is a fast and easy way to test for some of the most common sexually transmitted infections — without a clinician visit if you qualify.
+You can test in our lab or pick up a kit and test/collect at home.

 How to request labs: